 When you have submitted your information you will be sent an email with your Mycarematters code.
 Hospital staff will need this, as well as your name and date of birth, to access the information you have stored online.

-Mycarematters is up and running and all security features are in place for you to store your information with confidence, but it is early days and not all hospital staff are aware of the existence of Mycarematters.
-So please go ahead and create a Mycarematters Profile (for yourself, for family members on their behalf or for your care home residents), and for now we recommend that you print out your Mycarematters profile and take it with you when you go hospital.
-Have your Mycarematters code with you and ask hospital staff to retrieve your record from the Mycarematters website, where they can view and print your information, and send a message to your emergency contacts.
+Mycarematters is up and running and all security features are in place for you to store your information with confidence, but not all hospital staff are aware of the existence of this service.
+So, create a Mycarematters profile (for yourself, for family members on their behalf or for your care home residents), and we then recommend that you print out your profile and take it with you when you go hospital.
+But also have your Mycarematters code with you and ask hospital staff to retrieve your record from the Mycarematters website, where they can view and print your information, and send a message to your emergency contacts.